 Israel, officially known as the State of Israel, a bit less than 8,000 square miles in size, with geographically diverse features within its relatively small area, most of which is desert, has a population of a bit more than 8 million people.

 Located in the Middle East, Israel is land bordered by Lebanon to the north, Syria to the northeast, Jordan to the east, and Egypt to the southwest.
 Israel is located on the southeastern shore of the Mediterranean Sea and the northern shore of the Red Sea.

 Israel has earned world recognition as having a rich and vibrant cultural life.
 A tremendous source of pride for the State of Israel is its enviable number of inventions and innovations that contribute immeasurably to global advancements in myriad arenas: medical, agricultural, economical, technological, to highlight a representative sampling.

-Over the years, Israel was known by many names, Eretz Yisrael (Land of Israel); Zion, (pronounced Tzion), the location where God’s presence will reside; the Promised Land, the Land of Milk’n’Honey, and the Holy Land.
-Today its citizens refer to the country quite simply as, ‘Ha’aretz,’ meaning ‘the Land.’
+Over the years, Israel was known by many names, Eretz Yisrael (Land of Israel); Zion (pronounced Tzion), the location where God’s presence will reside; the Promised Land, the Land of Milk and Honey, and the Holy Land.
+Today its citizens refer to the country quite simply as, Ha’aretz, meaning the Land.